Last Updated on April 22, 2025 by Maged kamel

 For instance.
 In the first column, there is a description of the type of fasteners, A307, Group A A325-N which are not excluded, the tensile strengthFnt=90 ksi, and the Fnv=0.60*90=54 Ksi, the value shown between brackets is the Mpa value, for A325-X, Fnt=90 ksi.
 Fnv=68 ksi.
 For the case of X the shear strength increased, there are categories b) as ASTM-A490 bolts N&X with the corresponding Fnt and Fnv values are shown.

-For the case of X the shear strength increased, there are categories b) as ASTM-A490 bolts N&X with the corresponding Fnt and Fnv values are shown.
+The shear strength increased for X. There are categories b) as ASTM-A490 bolts N&X with the corresponding Fnt and Fnv values shown.

 For part1-bearing type connection-part-1, this is the link.

-The next post is the Nominal shear strength and bearing- tear out made simple.
+The next post is about nominal shear strength and bearing- tear out made simple.

 A Beginner’s Guide to the Steel Construction Manual, 15th ed, Chapter 4 – Bolted Connections.